 We are satisfied with the competency, capability and objectivity of the external valuers.
-The valuers are members of generally-recognised professional bodies for valuers and have considered their own independence in carrying out their work.
+The valuers are members of generally-recognised professional body for valuers.
 The valuation methodologies adopted by the valuers were found to be appropriate and comparable to the methods used for similar property types and those used in the prior years.
 The key assumptions used in the valuations were found to be balanced, and where available, consistent with current market data.

-Where an independent external valuer was not engaged, we found that the Group's estimated selling prices to be balanced.
+Where an independent external valuer was not engaged, we found that the Group's estimated selling prices are within the market's expectation.